TangentFoxy/docker-compose/ReadMe.md

 for this.
 As a result, I often comment out `ports` declarations.
 Initial setup should probably be shielded by the reverse proxy login.

+## Usage
+1. Put the `docker-compose.yml` file where you want data to live.
+2. Edit the file to set correct information based on the TODOs at the top.
+3. **Run `docker-compose up -d` before using any form of GUI.** (If this step is skipped, volumes will *not* be set up correctly and you have to start over.)

 ## Named bind mounts
 Managing volumes that need to be shared within a config is easier if you can use names with bind mounts:
 ```